minvws/nl-kat-coordination/docs/source/guidelines/contributions.rst

 If you contribute to the translation effort, you will receive a mention in the source code.

 Note that editing the English localization requires changing the source string in Django, which must be done through a GitHub PR manually.
+In addition, take care not to edit the ``.po`` files through GitHub, as this may cause merge conflicts when Weblate has pending translations.

 Contributor Social Contract
 ===========================